Giant Planet Evolution with MESA: Comparison to other evolution models

 Currently, \mesa is the only open source Henyey code that is capable of simulating the full thermal and compositional evolution of giant planets.
 This makes direct comparisons with other studies rather challenging.
 Not only are alternative codes inaccessible to us, but they also often use different EoSs (and the numerical details of their implementation) and atmospheric models.

 Under these constraints, we first tackled the seemingly simple case of a homogeneously mixed typical warm Jupiter with $M = 1 M_{\rm{Jup}}$ at $T_{\rm{eq}} = 500$ K, and with zero or 5\% bulk metallicity.
-However, as it will be evident shortly, even this comparison is not trivial.
+However, as discussed below, even this comparison is not trivial.

 We compared the following models:

 \begin{itemize} \item Two models calculated with \mesa using the $T-\tau$ and irradiated grey \citep{2010A&A...520A..27G} atmospheric models with the \citet{2014ApJS..214...25F} gas opacities, the \citet{2021ApJ...917....4C} hydrogen-helium EoS, and the QEOS $H_2O$ for the heavy elements. \item One model calculated with the open-source code \texttt{GASTLI} \citep{2024A&A...688A..60A}, which uses its own grid of atmospheric models, the hydrogen-helium equation of state from \citet{2019ApJ...872...51C} combined with the one from \citet{2023A&A...672L...1H}, and the AQUA equation of state \citep{2020A&A...643A.105H} for the heavy elements.
 We note that \texttt{GASTLI} is not a full Henyey code and is incapable of treating transport of energy or chemical elements.
 It calculates static models for different internal temperatures, and then derives the evolution from that. \item One model calculated with the closed-source code \texttt{CEPAM} \citep{guillot_cepam_1995} shared privately with us by S.~Howard.
 The models used the non-grey atmospheric model from \citet{2015A&A...574A..35P}, the hydrogen-helium equation of state from \citet{2019ApJ...872...51C} combined with the one from \citet{2023A&A...672L...1H}, and the SESAME water equation of state \citep{lyon1978sesame} for the heavy elements.
 While \texttt{CEPAM} is a Henyey code, it currently lacks the ability to model the transport of chemical elements. \end{itemize}